manosbatsis/corbeans/docs/src/main/tut/docs/project-template.md

 ### Custom Package

-If you refactor from `mypackage` to your actual package, make sure to update the `corbeans.cordapPackages` property in both __application.properties__ files.
+If you refactor from `mypackage` to your actual base package, make sure to update main and test sources throughout project modules, along with the `corbeans.cordapPackages` property in both __application.properties__ files in the __server__ module.

 ### Multiple Webservers